 R. Renee Hess, Black Girl Hockey Club Founder and Executive Director

-The Black Girl Hockey Club (BGHC) was founded in 2018 by R. Renee Hess to unite Black women in the hockey community.
+The Black Girl Hockey Club (BGHC) was founded in 2018 by R. Renee Hess to create a community space for Black women in hockey.
 Renee is the Associate Director of Service Learning at La Sierra University, where she earned a Master’s in Literature.
-She resides on the executive, programming, and finance committees of the BGHC, hosting events and networking with various hockey entities.
+She acts as the Executive Director and works with various BGHC committees, hosts webinar and panel events while networking with various hockey entities on anti-racism initiatives.
 Renee proudly advocates for Black women in hockey through education, representation, and community building.
 Her favorite team is the Pittsburgh Penguins and she has at least one hockey-related tattoo.
 In Renee’s “spare time,” she is a freelance writer and adjunct professor.

 Black Girl Hockey Club Board of Directors

 DeAnne has a Master of Arts in Curriculum and Instruction from La Sierra University, and works as an Administrative Assistant in the School of Education and a Contract Teacher at her Alma Mater.
 In her free time, DeAnne volunteers as a Music Director at Gardena Genesis Community Church and she sings in a touring band called “Sweet Mischief”.
 DeAnne is the Treasurer of Black Girl Hockey Club Board of Directors and sits on several committees within that organization.
 DeAnne fights for equality, civil rights, and prison reform.
 DeAnne is honored to be a part of BGHC organization and is looking forward to the education, reform, and the fun BGHC brings to the community and the sport of hockey.

 Rochelle Taylor, Secretary